Loading

 Sketching

-The first step is to create the overall conceptual design of the model and plan out what it's going to look like with drawings.
-This is a step I didn't do much of on my first model and was something I wanted to spend more time on.
+Before jumping into creating the model, getting an idea of the overall conceptual design of the model is very important.
+This is a step I didn't do much of on my first attempts at 3D modeling and was something I wanted to spend more time on.

 I especially enjoyed picking out colors and designs for the clothing since character design has always been a fascination for me in animation and video games but not something I had ever done before.
 I reached a point that I was satisfied and continued, knowing that I couldn't let myself get stuck on perfection.